rhysmoggs/ms3-final-cocktails/README.md

 [View the live project here.](https://rhysmoggs.github.io/ms3-final-cocktails/)

+--add heroku link here

-Welcome to the new cocktail recipe website: The Cocktail Cabinet.
+Welcome to a new cocktail recipe website: The Cocktail Cabinet.

 <h2 align="center"><img src="assets/readme-images/am-i-responsive.png"></h2>

 This is the first interactive quiz the company has launched, announcing themselves to the world.
-Globe Trotter Quiz is a passion project, birthed from the creators love of travel and adventure.
+The Cocktail Cabinet is a passion project, birthed from the creators love of travel and adventure.
 Having been fortunate enough to travel the world, the creator still longs and obsesses over memories and places visited, and loves to to be reminded about all travel-related things.
 The creator has a desire to share that love with a greater audience: like-minded people and travellers, keen quizzers, families and students - all are welcome to challenge themselves!
 The creator is excited to launch their quiz and hope to attract more and more players from across the world.

 # Table of Contents
 1. [Intro/Concept](#example)